ospray/hdospray/README.md

 typically the most stable branch and contains tagged releases.

-Tags are of the form `hdospray-vx.x.x-usdvx.x.x`, with `vx.x.x` being the release of HdOSPRay and `usdv` being the version of USD it is built against.
+Tags are of the form `hdospray-vx.x.x-usdvx.x.x`, with `vx.x.x` being the release of OSPRay for Hydra and `usdv` being the version of USD it is built against.
 This is required due to the frequently changing internals of hydra.

-Currently HdOSPRay is regularly tested on Linux Arch.
+Currently OSPRay for Hydra is regularly tested on Linux Arch.
 MacOS support in USD is experimental, but we often test against it.
-Windows support of USD is also experimental, but we have not tested HdOSPRay with it.
+Windows support of USD is also experimental, but we have not tested OSPRay for Hydra with it.

 ## Prerequisites